There are a lot of boules on the ground. Your team (team A) has the point, and unplayed boules.

 In our opinion, one of the unwritten rules of petanque is—

 Whenever asked, a team must willingly, honestly, and correctly report the number of unplayed boules it has.

 Regardless of whether team B were trying to cheat, or made a mistake and genuinely forgot the boule, team B broke this unwritten rule.
 Allowing team B to go ahead and throw its forgotten boule would be, in effect, to take the boule advantage away from team A and give it to team B. But surely team A should not be punished for team B’s mistake.
 Here, we’re thinking of the second of our general principles for applying the rules.

 A team that breaks the rules (deliberately or accidentally) should not benefit from its illegal action.

-Some commentators are of the opinion that a team is required always to count, or keep a mental count of, the opposing team's boules on the ground.
-That's just silly.
+Asking the opposing team if they still have any unplayed boules should be sufficient, I think, to satisfy any reasonable requirements of due diligence.
+Some commentators are of the opinion that a team is required always to count, or keep a mental count of, the opposing team’s boules on the ground.
+That’s just silly.
 It would be difficult, time-consuming, and error-prone.
-And it would make every team responsible for the OTHER team's responsibility— keeping track of their own boules.

 Here’s another way of thinking about the same situation.
 Implicit in the rule about a boule thrown contrary to the rules, there must be, by analogy, a mirror-image rule about a boule NOT thrown when the rules require that it MUST be thrown.
 At the time that team A asked team B if they had any unplayed boules, team B was required by the rules to reply “Yes” and to throw its last boule.
 But (for whatever reason) team B didn’t do it.
 Team B didn’t throw its last boule when the rules required that it be throw.
 So, like a boule thrown contrary to the rules, team B’s forgotten boule is dead.